Interspecies entanglement with impurity atoms in a lattice gas: Effect of the reservoir size

-Up to now we have looked at strong effects of entanglement between the two species.
-For certain applications, however, we would also like to identify regimes where this entanglement can be made small.
-Intuitively, we would expect this to happen when we have a large reservoir as the majority species and a few impurities.
-To estimate the effect of the largeness of the reservoir with non-interacting species, we can consider the two-particle problem where the impurity species $2$ is confined to a small part of the lattice, with $M_2$ lattice sites, as opposed to the full length, $M_1$, and we also allow for different tunnelling rates for the two species.
+To estimate the effect of the size of the reservoir with non-interacting species, we can consider the two-particle problem where the impurity species $2$ is confined to a small part of the lattice, with $M_2$ lattice sites, as opposed to the full length, $M_1$, and we also allow for different tunnelling rates for the two species.

-In Fig.~\ref{5}, we examine the solution to this problem, and show the characteristic differences in visibilities as a function of the ratio of the lattice sizes, and for different tunnelling rates.
-As can be seen in Fig.~\ref{5}(a), $V_2$ increases steadily for smaller values of $M_1$ for a given $M_2$ and after $M_1/M_2=3$ reaches the value obtained in the absence of interactions.
+In figure~\ref{5}, we examine the solution to this problem, and show the characteristic differences in visibilities as a function of the ratio of the lattice sizes, and for different tunnelling rates.
+As can be seen in figure~\ref{5}(a), $V_2$ increases steadily for smaller values of $M_1$ for a given $M_2$ and after $M_1/M_2=3$ reaches the value obtained in the absence of interactions.

-In Fig.~\ref{5}(b), we explore the effect of having a heavier impurity particle in the lattice system so that its tunnelling rate $J_2$ is smaller than $J_1$.
+In figure~\ref{5}(b), we explore the effect of having a heavier impurity particle in the lattice system so that its tunnelling rate $J_2$ is smaller than $J_1$.
 In particular, we would like to find out how small $J_2$ should be compared to $J_1$, so that we can treat the tunnelling term for the impurity particles in perturbation theory.
-We can solve the two-particle problem perturbatively, in the limit of small $J_2/J_1$, and also numerically.
-Fig.~\ref{5}(b) shows the corresponding visibilities, $V_2$, as solid lines found with exact diagonalisation, against $M_1/M_2$ for descending values of $J_2/J_1$.
+We can solve the two-particle problem both perturbatively, in the limit of small $J_2/J_1$, and also numerically.
+Figure~\ref{5}(b) shows the corresponding visibilities, $V_2$, as solid lines found with exact diagonalisation, against $M_1/M_2$ for descending values of $J_2/J_1$.
 For $J_2/J_1=10^{-3}$ we observe good agreement with results from perturbation theory.

 We see that, consistent with our expectations, increasing the overall size of the majority species lattice while restricting to $U_{12}>0$ rapidly achieves a regime where the entanglement and the effects on the visibility both become small.
 This effect is interestingly enhanced for equal interactions, and heavy impurities require a larger lattice for the majority species to reach the same regime.